11370 Special Project (Environmental Studies)

 Summative feedback is provided in written form with all assessed work.
 It is published along with indicative grades online at UTS REVIEW.
 Summative feedback focuses on assessment outcomes.
 It is used to indicate --how successfully a student has performed in terms of specific assessment criteria.

-The subject content will be arranged in consultation with the supervising academic.
-Each application of study should be required to outline the core learning objectives of the project, the topics and themes to be studied, provide a timetable for the semester’s work and the types of assessment suitable for the projects.
+The subject content will be arranged in consultation with the supervising academic or teaching staff.
+Each application for an independent study is required to outline the core learning objectives of the project, the topics and themes to be studied, provide a timetable for the semester’s work and the types of assessment suitable for the projects.
 Students will be required to attend at least two group meetings where they will present their findings to others enrolled in the special project subjects.

 For electives run in typical subject modes, a detailed brief including program, assessments and expectations will be delivered through Canvas by the teaching staff.
 Assessments will typcially be run through ReView.